 The Board recognizes the importance of safeguarding a student's constitutional rights, particularly when subject to the District's disciplinary procedures.

-To better ensure appropriate due-process is provided a student, the Board establishes the following guidelines in Policy 5611 - Due Process Rights:
+To better ensure appropriate due-process is provided a student, the Board establishes the following guidelines:

 A. Students subject to suspension: